-АРМ Closest Equivalent Statutory Measure Purpose Definition Income statement meas Adjusted EBITDA Operating profit The Group's adjusted EBITDA measure is consistent with the way that Executive Management and the Board assess the Group's financial performance.
+АРМ Closest Equivalent Statutory Measure Purpose Definition Income statement mea sures Adjusted EBITDA Operating profit The Group's adjusted EBITDA measure is consistent with the way that Executive Management and the Board assess the Group's financial performance.
 Additionally, it is a key metric used by the investor community to assess performance of the Group's operations.
 Earnings before interest, tax, depreciation and amortisation prior to the impact of adjusted items.
 Reconciled to GAAP from result from operations measured in accordance with IFRS excluding: Depreciation and amortisation (note 4), and; The impact of adjusted items (note 3).
-Adjusted result from operations Operating profit Adjusted result from operations is a measure of the GAAP metric whilst adjusting for adjusted items.
+Adjusted operating profit Operating profit Adjusted result from operations is a measure of the GAAP metric whilst adjusting for adjusted items.
 Operating profit/(loss) measured in accordance with IFRS excluding the impact of adjusted items (note 3).
-Earnings per share - attributable to ordinary shareholders before adjusted items Basic earnings per share Earnings per share - attributable to ordinary shareholders before adjusted items provides the Group's equity holders with a post-tax measure of profitability split by class of shares.
-Calculated as profit after tax adjusted for the impact of adjusted items divided by the weighted average of ordinary shares (A, B & C shares).
-Cashflow measures Adjusted cash generated from operations Net cash from operating activities This is a measure of the Group's cash generation from operation and working capital efficiency after adjusting for the impact of adjusted items.
+Cash flow measures Adjusted cash generated from operations Net cash from operating activities This is a measure of the Group's cash generation from operation and working capital efficiency after adjusting for the impact of adjusted items.
 Net cash from operating activities before the cash impact of adjusted items.
-Other measures Net debt Borrowings Net debt is a prominent metric used by credit rating agencies and investors to assess the strength of a company's balance sheet.
+Other measures Net Debt Borrowings Net debt is a prominent metric used by credit rating agencies and investors to assess the strength of a company's balance sheet.
 Borrowings less cash and cash equivalents.
 The measure excludes financial lease liabilities calculated under IFRS 16.
-Where the Annual Report references 'net debt (including IFRS 16)' this aggregates the net debt amount and the carrying value of lease liabilities.
+Where the Annual Report references 'Net Debt (including IFRS 16)' this aggregates the Net Debt amount and the carrying value of lease liabilities.
 Net Senior Debt Borrowings Net Senior Debt is used in the calculation of the Group's leverage covenant.
-Comprising the Group's secured funding arrangements (bonds and drawndown RCF), less cash and cash equivalents.
-Reconciled to GAAP measure 'borrowings' (by excluding the carrying value of shareholder loans, less cash and cash equivalents.
-Return on Capital Employed ('ROCE') Calculated from Result for the period/year and Net assets ROCE is a commonly used profitability metric to assess the efficient allocation of the Group's resources irrespective of capital structure.
-ROCE is calculated from adjusted operating profit as a percentage of average capital employed, and on a historical cost basis.
+Comprising the Group's secured funding arrangements (bonds and drawndown RCF) less cash and cash equivalents.
+Reconciled to GAAP measure 'Borrowings' (by excluding the carrying value of shareholder loans), less cash and cash equivalents.